-The platform makes the creation of new chains very easy with parachains, and in return developers get secure and scalable blockchain to build on.
+The platform makes the creation of new chains very easy with parachains, and in return, developers get a secure and scalable blockchain to build on.
 Existing chains can also connect to the Polkadot ecosystem with the help of blockchain bridges.

 What is Polkadot Relay Chain?

-Relay chain of Polkadot is the main chain of the network.
-As in similar networks, it is responsible for security, consensus and interoperability.
+The relay chain of Polkadot is the main chain of the network.
+As in similar networks, it is responsible for security, consensus, and interoperability.

 By delegating individual transactions to parachains, the network processes thousands of transactions at once.
-Relay chain only records the outcome of bulks of these transactions.
+The relay chain only records the outcome of bulks of these transactions.

 Parachains and Parathreads

 Another fundamental component of the Polkadot ecosystem is parachains which are individual sub-chains of the network.
-They are customisable, can be adjusted for specific use cases and have their own tokens.
+They are customizable, can be adjusted for specific use cases, and have their own tokens.